seanohue/vue-howler-bus/CONTRIBUTING.md

 - Perform a [search](https://github.com/seanohue/vue-howler-bus/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
 If you're just targeting a minority of users, consider writing an add-on/plugin library.

 ### Your First Code Contribution

 Fork the repository.

 ```
 - git clone <your-forked-repo-link>
--git checkout -b <appropiate branch name>
+-git checkout -b <appropriate branch name>

 ```

 ### Improving The Documentation
 <!-- TODO
-Updating, improving and correcting the documentation
+Updating, improving and correcting the documentation -->

--->

 1. follow the indentations
-2. use appropiate variable names to make your code readable.
+2. use appropriate variable names to make your code readable.

 ## Styleguides